 “For those who are followers, it was Paul who said ‘imitate me.’
 What he is, is what we are all to become in different measures,” Thom Wolf reflected on his role as an apostolic leader.
 Paul describes himself as a preacher, an apostle, and a teacher to the nations in 1 Timothy 2:7 and 2 Timothy 1:11.
 Wolf says he would not have described himself as a church planter, but because Paul calls himself an apostle – one who innovates a new area – then he wishes he had seen the pattern sooner.

-Thom Wolf the principle of Oikos and Luke 10 – Person of Peace.
+Thom Wolf popularized the principle of Oikos and Luke 10 – Person of Peace.
 These methods have been used to establish new fellowships around the world through fellow catalytic leaders like Steve Smith, Wilson Geisler, Bill Smith, Curtis Sergeant, and David Watson.
 Now many have also adapted what the Lord revealed to Wolf at the end of the 20th century; Wolf calls it The Pattern.
 Wolf says, “this is what Paul – in the teaching aspect – says to Timothy, ‘I have given you the Pattern, now hold to it and pass it on to others.’”

 Wolf says that every movement must consist of five components, making the acronym ENTRY.